 It’s easy to get overwhelmed when you’re comparing B2B e-commerce platforms, particularly if you’re looking at enterprise-class platforms.
-The market is full of potential solutions, and each one seems to offer a different feature set.
+The market is full of potential solutions, and each one offers a different feature set.
 Worse, everyone talks about technology–and no one talks about people.

 How are you supposed to map features to the needs of real people?

-You’ll have to answer that question to choose an ecommerce solution that’s best for your employees and customers.
+To choose an ecommerce solution that’s best for your employees and customers, you’ll have to answer that question.

-Comparing platforms and mapping that information to real needs doesn’t have to be hard.
-In this article, we’ll compare 7 of the leading platforms in B2B ecommerce.
+Believe it or not, comparing top B2B ecommerce platforms doesn’t have to be hard.
+In this article, we’ll compare 7 of the best platforms in B2B ecommerce.
 We’ll give you the tools you need to make an informed decision so you can put people, rather than technology, back at the center of your focus.